OmarHossamEldin/police-car-archive-informations/README.md

 * Run (Composer Install) To Install Laravel Dependencies -> inside www Directory.
 * Run (npm Install) To Install vue Dependencies -> inside www Directory.
 * Use Commands (php artisan migarte& php artisan db:seed) And You Ready To Use system.
+* copy .env.example into .env for the configurations.
 * create sqlite file on the following path (www/database) then write database name in env file for the connection.
 * lunch exe file